What is a Digital Freight Brokerage?

 While the highly fragmented freight brokerage market will digitalize, it must also consolidate, otherwise delivering on promised efficiency improvements remains uncertain.

 Shippers, carriers and brokers are spread across thousands of digital platforms, and the trucking industry cannot achieve the type of efficiency improvements envisaged without unification of systems.
 Transporting freight is a complex business.
-Often, freight shipments must be transported via different modes of transport between origin and destination giving rise to a coordination problem between different counterparties, not yet totally achievable with software, with numerous regulations which carriers and shippers must adhere to.
+Often, your freight shipments must be transported via different modes of transport between origin and destination giving rise to a coordination problem between different counterparties, not yet totally achievable with software, with numerous regulations which you and other carriers and shippers must adhere to.
 Things go wrong all the time when freight is being transported over relatively long distances, presently requiring human intervention to resolve, employing Traditional Broker Initiative, Intelligence, Experience, and INSTINCT which at the moment are not all achievable by technological artificial intelligence.
 Progress in this area continues steadily, and that is not to say AI will eventually be able to make the decisions to rectify all problems as they arise.

 The software, in comparison, retains that accumulated knowledge and integrates it quickly and more efficiently than more traditional models.